gesquivel-tech/power-bi-payments-kpi-dashboard/README.md

 # Power BI Payments KPI Dashboard

-This repository contains a Power BI reporting project focused on payment performance, failed transactions, error trends, SLA monitoring, DAX measures, and SQL validation logic.
+This repository contains a Power BI reporting project focused on payment performance, failed transactions, error trends, SLA monitoring, DAX measures, SQL validation logic, and business-friendly dashboard design.

 The project uses a fully synthetic payments dataset to simulate a realistic business reporting scenario for a Business Intelligence, Reporting, Operations, or Business Systems Analyst role.

 ## Objective

-The objective of this project is to transform raw payment transaction data into a business-friendly Power BI dashboard that helps technical and non-technical users monitor payment performance and operational exceptions.
+The objective of this project is to transform raw payment transaction data into a Power BI dashboard that helps technical and non-technical users monitor payment performance and operational exceptions.

 The report focuses on: